Why AI tools for data and analytics matter in 2026

 The 8 best AI tools for data and analytics to watch

-Each product below is currently active in the Product Lookout database.
-We ordered them by traction over the past 30 days, with a tiebreaker on how recently they shipped.
+Every product below is live in the Product Lookout database.
+We ordered them by traction over the last 30 days, and when traction tied, the more recent launch won.

 TextQL

-Visit TextQL.
-TextQL is a plain-English data analytics platform — non-technical operators ask questions in natural language and get answers backed by their warehouse, with no SQL in sight.
-Targeted at industries (healthcare, finance, manufacturing) where the analyst-to-question ratio has been broken for a decade.
+TextQL is a plain-English data analytics platform.
+Non-technical operators ask questions in natural language and get answers backed by their warehouse, with no SQL anywhere in sight.
+It's aimed at industries like healthcare, finance, and manufacturing, where the ratio of analysts to open questions has been broken for a decade.

-Right pick for ops and finance teams that have a data warehouse and a backlog of "quick questions" that are too small for the data team to prioritize.
+It's the right pick for ops and finance teams that already have a data warehouse and a backlog of "quick questions" too small for the data team to prioritize.

 Plain-English questions, warehouse-backed answers, zero SQL.